Altinn/altinn-studio-docs/content/teknologi/altinnstudio/_index.md

 Altinn Studio is the next generation Altinn application development solution.
 All you need for testing the preview is to [register an account](/getting-started/first-time-setup).

-Altinn Studio have an open backlog on GitHub and the code is open source.
+Altinn 3 have an open backlog on GitHub and the code is open source.
 Everybody can [create bugs], [request features] or [ask questions].

 <div class="a-card a-cardImage mt-3 mb-3">
   <img src="/images/github.svg" alt="Illustrasjon tilganger">